AbdulBaqi786/Crud-Operations/README.md

 # Crud-Operations
-I have made these CRUD operation using C#
+I have made these CRUD operations using C#